ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 :::

-The patch further reduces the size of gossiped peerlist messages and introduces several new flags:
+The patch further reduces the size of gossiped PeerList messages and introduces several new flags:

 - `network-peer-list-size` allows for tuning the number of peers gossiped in each `peerlist` message.
 - `network-peer-list-gossip-size` allows for tuning the number of peers to